johneastman/boomerang/README.md

 ### Builtin Functions

 #### print
 Send data to the output stream (e.g., print to console).
+Returns the list of values passed to `print`.

 |Arguments|Return Value|
 |---|---|